-SETELIA published its first Communication on Progress (COP) at the “GC Active” level on July, 20th of 2019, presenting all the CSR results for the year 2018.
+SETELIA published its Communication on Progress (COP) at the “GC Active” level on March, 10th of 2022, presenting all the CSR results for the year 2021.
 This COP is available here.

 *Launched in 2000 by Kofi Annan, Secretary-General of the United Nations, the United Nations Global Compact has as its primary objective to promote the social legitimacy of companies and markets.
 It is an international initiative for voluntary commitment to Corporate Social Responsibility (CSR).

 SETELIA attaches a very high priority on respecting the values that drive it, such as ethics and integrity, as stated in its Anti-Corruption Code of Conduct.
 Indeed, we consider the principle of integrity, and more particularly the fight against corruption, to be fundamental to sustainability in all business practices.

 For more information on these subjects, the SETELIA’s QSE department is your preferred contact: email@example.com

 Law No. 2018-771 of September 5th, 2018, known as the “Professional Future Law“, supplemented by Decree No. 2019-15 of January 8th, 2019, requires all french companies to set up a system for evaluating pay gaps between women and men with a view to ending all pay gaps between the genders within 3 years.

 Companies failing to reach the minimum score of 75 points will face financial penalties and will have 3 years to comply with the law.
 The financial penalties can represent up to 1% of the payroll even in the case of non-publication.